Skip to content

 2. Help me validate change

-Confirming that data didn’t change is good for refactoring work, and detecting unintended impact, but there are also instances when you would expect to see data change.
-You want to confirm that this data is correct, and the SQL, or logic change, that you’ve made, is having the intended impact.
+Confirming that data didn’t change is good for refactoring work and detecting unintended impact, but there are also instances when you would expect to see data change - You want to confirm that the data is correct, and that the SQL (data model logic change) has the intended data impact.

-Again, comparing data and the structure of the data pipeline before and after making changes will enable you to see impact clearly.
-You should be able to see newly added, removed, and modified data models.
-And look into the models to see how that data has changed.
+Comparing data, and the structure of the data pipeline, before-and-after making changes will enable you to see data impact clearly.
+You want to be able to easily see newly added, removed, and modified data models, and perform data validation checks to ensure accuracy.
+By doing this, you can assess data quality and look into the models to see how that data has changed, ensuring data integrity throughout the PR review process.

 What’s your intention and expectation

-To understand if what you’re looking at is correct, you need to already have an expectation of what to look for.
+To understand if data impact is correct, you need to already have an expectation of what to look for.
 This expectation is based on your intention, or, what you are trying to achieve.
 This is why the pull request template is such a fundamental tool, it helps the PR author clarify these things.

-• Intention - what are you trying to do, such as fix a bug, add a new column, refactor a group of models etc.
+• Intention - What you trying to do, such as fix a bug, add a new column, refactor a group of models etc.

-• Expectation - given you intention, what is the expected impact once the work is completed?
-Such as, no rows should change on models X and Y, the average value of Z column should be reduced etc.
+• Expectation - Given you intention, what is the expected data impact once the work is completed?
+For example, no rows should change on models X and Y, or the average value of Z column should remain constant.

-Once these are defined, the process of validating change becomes a lot easier.
+Once these are defined, the process of validating data impact becomes a lot easier.
 The main problem is then the mechanism to perform the data validation checks to prove your expectation, and the groundwork that is needed in your data project to enable that.

 Clarity through comparison